Language Translation

 The preserve will be denoted by seasonally placed mooring buoys near the center of the preserve.
 There is no anchoring allowed within 1,000 feet of the mooring buoys.
 The NOAA nautical charts will be updated to include the boundary at a later date.
 The mooring buoys are located at: 1) N 41.668946 W -87.069001; 2) N 41.669081 W -87.068604; and 3) N 41.668757 W -87.068628

 The preserve is approximately 100 acres.
-It extends from the lakebed up, to space.
+It extends from the lakebed all the way up to space.

 Shipwrecks are more than just wood and steel beams.
 They tell an important story about past events and about the people who lived before us.
 They provide information regarding our economic, technological, and cultural history, and give us insight into early survival on the Great Lakes.
 Shipwrecks represent both archaeological and artistic values, and show us how the decisions we make today can affect future generations.
 If we preserve shipwrecks, they will be available for many to see and study for years to come.